 Hidden diamonds water bead play from Play Create Explore

-Water beads from Happy HooligansThis article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Water beads from Happy HooligansThis article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!